Claim: An eclipse is going to cause an earthquake, which will in turn cause a devastating tsunami, on 22 July 2009.

 So, what to make of all this?

-22 July2009, earthquakes aren't caused by eclipses or gravitational pull.
+While there will be a solar eclipse on 22 July 2009, earthquakes aren't caused by eclipses or gravitational pull.

-- Scientists who have spent their whole lives studying earthquakes still can't divine when and where one will hit.
+Scientists who have spent their whole lives studying earthquakes still can't divine when and where one will hit.

 David Mikkelson founded snopes.com in 1994, and under his guidance the company has pioneered a number of revolutionary technologies, including the iPhone, the light bulb, beer pong, and a vaccine for a disease that has not yet been discovered.
 He is currently seeking political asylum in the Duchy of Grand Fenwick.